DataMedSci/yagit/docs/source/gamma_index.rst

     \Gamma(\vec{r_r}, \vec{r_e}) =
     \sqrt{\frac{\delta^2(\vec{r_r}, \vec{r_e})}{\Delta D ^2} + \frac{r^2(\vec{r_r}, \vec{r_e})}{\Delta d ^2}}

-:math:`\Delta D` and :math:`\Delta d` are acceptance criteria of DD and DTA, respectively.
+:math:`\Delta D` and :math:`\Delta d` are acceptance criteria for DD and DTA, respectively.
 The commonly used criteria values are 3%/3mm with global normalization, abbreviated as 3%G/3mm.

-Now, to obtain the gamma index value for a single reference point, one must select the minimum value of the gamma function :math:`\Gamma` for that point and all evaluated points.
+Now, to obtain the gamma index value for a single reference point :math:`\vec{r_r}`, one must select the minimum value of the gamma function :math:`\Gamma` for that point and all evaluated points.

 .. math::